arumshisky/blog/_posts/2019/2019-07-21-conversation.markdown

 I have to admit I am a terrible actress.
 I was unable to maintain a straight face, and was only saved by my hat and the fact that Dave was driving and watching the road rather than me.

 Still, I'm proud to say that I was able to not laugh, to not ridicule any of the above theses, to not sound as a militant atheist.
-To not come off as an intellectual jerk with zero points of intersection with Dave's version of reality.
+To not come off as an elitist intellectual jerk with zero points of intersection with Dave's version of reality.
 I did get out of his car with his saying it was nice talking to me.

 Why did I bother?
 Why should we all try harder for such an outcome?
 Simply because there are many more people like Dave than like you and me.
 And we all live in democracies, a.k.a. the worst form of government except all others.
 Unless our minority manages to share our knowledge in a way that would actually address the concerns and improve the lives of the frustrated majority, the populism is going to march on.